wazuh/wazuh-documentation/source/cloud-service/glossary.rst

 **Hot Storage (Online Storage)**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Data available on the Wazuh WUI.
 It is formed by all the generated alerts from the Wazuh manager.
-This information is available as soon as Wazuh manager processes it and it will remain available until you reach your tier limit.
+This information is available as soon as Wazuh manager processes it and Elasticsearch indexes it, and it will remain available until you reach your tier limit.

 .. _cloud_glossary_region: